-Hive supports running Hive commands from the command line.
-The command you enter launches Beeline in the background.
-The -e flag followed by a Hive set command lists system variables.
+Hive supports running Hive commands from the command line using Beeline only.
+In the task below, you start Beeline in the background and enter the -e flag followed by a Hive set command that lists system variables.

 On the command line of a node in your CDP cluster, enter the hive command to send configuration properties to standard output.